crash1999/wifi_test/README.md

 On the topic of the server page there is the possibility to plot a graph of the data and there is also the possibility to download the data as an [exel](https://github.com/crash1999/wifi_test/blob/master/Easy%20IOT%20Micro_bit%20Date%202024_06_17%2015_00%202024_06_18%2016_00%20Key%20undefined.xlsx) file.

 ![Graph](image/DFrobot/Graph%20of%20incoming%20datas.png)

+## Recieving data

+On the DFRobot server there is the possibility to send a message to the microcontroller; the message can be sendend only manually and there is no possibility to insert some script to send it autimatically.
+This is a limitation fot the IoT application because this make impossible the communication between two Microbit.
+Anyway it is possible to send a string to the microcontrollerin its topic.

+## Sending and Recieving

+It is possible to send and recieve data on the same microbit in the same script; unfortunately this has to work on the same topic.
+It is not possible to communicate or recieve data from different topics in the same script (for example sending datas on topic 0 and recieve on topic 1) and there is no workaround for this because the DFRobot server is designed to think one topic as one device.
+Also another problem of sending and recieving the message is that when the message will sent il will arrive correctly to the server but the microbit will see a ghost message that is sent back from the server (in reality the server is not sanding anything) that contains exactly the string that was sent.
+This can be handled sending numbers and check if the recieved message is a number, then discard it; in this way letters can be used as data sent from the server to the microbit.